• Oil & Gas,Pipeline

 Addressing climate change-related issues is a high priority to Conoco Phillips (NYSE: COP).
 Utilizing new technology, as well as equipment upgrades, they have reduced their emissions by 16 percent in the San Juan Basin alone.
 Conoco Phillips' Climate Change Action Plan is an impressive and well devised directive to guide the company in managing GHG emissions.

 Meeting the Big Goals

 To meet the strong methane emission reduction goals that these and other companies have set for themselves, they need to look to all available leading-edge technology for help.
 Satelytics can detect methane leaks and alert users to areas that need further attention.
-Satelytics.io software uses AI/machine learning algorithms that analyze satellite data and extract indicators of a problem—whatever you're looking for—methane leaks, produced water, changes related to right-of-way safety, or constituent pollution.
-Then the system alerts you via text, email or both.
-We will show you some critical data—the severity and location—and then as the manager or first responder you can decide what the next action is to minimize consequences.
+Satelytics' software, satelytics.io, uses algorithms powered by AI and machine learning that analyze satellite data and extract indicators of a problem — whatever you're looking for — methane leaks, produced water, changes related to right-of-way safety, or constituent pollution.
+Then the system alerts you via text, email, or both.
+We will show you critical data —the severity and location of the problem — and then as the manager or first responder you can decide what the next course of action is to minimize consequences.

 Information source: BP: http://www.bp.com; Shell: http://reports.shell.com; Conoco Phillips: http://www.conocophillips.com.